danielgonzalezakamon/api-java-client-library/README.md

 String extraData = "invocacion1"; // Optional extra data that will be passed to the listener

 // Create the async client
-AsyncInvocationClient asyncClient = new AsyncInvocationClient(proxy, "sayHello", p, listener, extraData);
+AsyncInvocationClient asyncClient = new AsyncInvocationClient(proxy, "sayHello", params, listener, extraData);

 // Start the thread.
 When it finishes, you'll be notified in your listener class asyncClient.start();